-Senior Citizen Savings Scheme (SCSS) is a government-sponsored savings instrument for individuals above the age of 60.
-The Government of India introduced this scheme in 2004 intending to provide senior citizens with a steady and secure source of income for their post-retirement phase.
+SCSS full form is Senior Citizen Savings Scheme.
+It is a government-sponsored savings instrument for individuals above the age of 60.
+The Government of India introduced this scheme in 2004, intending to provide senior citizens with a steady and secure source of income for their post-retirement phase.

 The interest rate declared during the time of investment remains fixed throughout the maturity tenure and is not affected by alterations in a later quarter.